-Toy Show Kid Surprised by Katie Taylor is now an Irish Champion - Irish Boxing
+Toy Show Kid Surprised by Katie Taylor is now a Two time Irish Champion - Irish Boxing

-Toy Show Kid Surprised by Katie Taylor is now an Irish Champion
+Toy Show Kid Surprised by Katie Taylor is now a Two time Irish Champion

-Not yet the Olympic glory Katie Taylor predicted but the young girl the Irish sensation famously surprised on the Late Late Toy Show enjoyed significant boxing success over the weekend.
+Not yet the Olympic glory Katie Taylor predicted but the young girl the Irish sensation famously surprised on the Late Late Toy Show enjoyed more significant boxing success over the weekend.

-Ella Thompson claimed an Irish title and was crowned Junior 1 Irish Champion at 46kg.
+Ella Thompson claimed a second Irish title in Roscommon on Sunday as she was crowned Junior 2 Irish Champion at 46kg.

-Thompson was only one of many young talents to win domestic honours over an action backed weekend at the home of Irish boxing.
+Thompson, who won Junior 1 honours this time last year, was only one of many young talents to win domestic honours over an action-packed weekend in Castlerea.

 However, many will recall her from the Late Late Toy Show in 2019 and will delight in the fact she continues to follow her Olympic 2028 dream.